| |

 2007: American Craft Exposition, Evanston, IL: Award for Excellence

-2004: Philadelphia Museum of Art Craft Show: Ornament Magazine Award for Wearable Art
+2004: Philadelphia Museum of Art Craft Show: Ornament Award for

 2003: St. Louis Art Fair, St. Louis, MO: First Place Fiber